Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Price: €350–2,500/night | Location: 13 Rue des Beaux-Arts, 6th

-L’Hôtel is the most historically atmospheric boutique in Paris — the extraordinary Room 16 (the room where Oscar Wilde died in 1900 — “I am dying beyond my means,” his reported last words — preserved as a suite with extraordinary historical furnishings), the extraordinary basement pool (the most unusual hotel pool in Paris — the Roman-style pool in the hotel’s 18th-century cellar), and the excellent Le Restaurant (the finest boutique hotel restaurant in the Saint-Germain neighborhood).
+L’Hôtel carries more history per square meter than any boutique in Paris.
+Room 16 is where Oscar Wilde died in 1900 — “I am dying beyond my means,” his reported last words — and it is preserved as a suite with period furnishings.
+The basement holds the most unusual hotel pool in Paris, a Roman-style bath set in the building’s 18th-century cellar, and Le Restaurant is the best boutique-hotel dining in the Saint-Germain neighborhood.

 Le Marais